Replicable-MARL/MARLlib/docs/source/algorithm/jointQ_family.rst

 VDN: mixing Q with value decomposition network
 -----------------------------------------------------

+.. admonition:: Quick Facts

     - Value Decomposition Network(VDN) is one of the value decomposition versions of IQL.
-- The training pipeline is centralized for the credit assignment.
-- Information sharing is needed on real/sampled data and predicted data.
     - Agent architecture of VDN consists of one module: ``Q`` network.
     - VDN only applies to cooperative task mode.

 Workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^